snhstq/IBM3705_R5/README.md

 ### starting the 3705
 The 3705 may be started before of after Hercules is started.
 The (TCP/IP) channel conection is made as soon as both ends are available.
 As such, the 3705 can be stopped and started at any point without the need to restart Hercules.
-Th 3705 is started from directory SIMH_3705_R5 with the command:
+The 3705 is started from directory SIMH_3705_R5 with the command:

 ./BIN/i3705 3705-128k.cnf